WestJet Encore: Market conditions leading to formation (2005–2013)

-WestJet made an initial order of 20 Bombardier Q400 NextGen aircraft through a letter of intent on May 1, 2012, which resulted in a conditional order on June 28, 2012.
+WestJet made an initial order of 20 Bombardier Q400 NextGen (now De Havilland Q400 NextGen) aircraft through a letter of intent on May 1, 2012, which resulted in a conditional order on June 28, 2012.
 A firm order of 20 Q400 NextGen and 25 options was announced on August 1, 2012.
-The ATR 72, the 600 series, had been considered, having a lower initial acquisition price and better fuel economy on short flights but slower speed, worse fuel economy on longer flights and slightly less passenger capacity.
+The ATR72-600, had been considered, having a lower initial acquisition price and better fuel economy on short flights but slower speed, worse fuel economy on longer flights and slightly less passenger capacity.

 Inauguration of air service and operating conditions

-The parent company, WestJet Airlines, Ltd., formed WestJet Encore as a wholly owned but legally separate airline from WestJet.
+The parent company, WestJet Airlines, Ltd., formed WestJet Encore as a wholly owned, but legally separate, airline from WestJet.
 Prior to the selection of the Encore name, other names were considered, including Chinook, Echo, and Reach.
 Calgary was selected for the WestJet Encore corporate headquarters but Toronto Pearson International Airport was also considered.
 WestJet Encore received an Air Operator Certificate separate from WestJet Airlines on June 12, 2013.

-On June 24, 2013, service began with two Q400s between Calgary International Airport and Saskatoon, Nanaimo (British Columbia), and Fort St. John (British Columbia) as well as between Fort.
+On June 24, 2013, Westjet Encore service began with two Q400s between Calgary International Airport and Saskatoon, Nanaimo (British Columbia), and Fort St. John (British Columbia) as well as between Fort.
 St. John and Vancouver.
-The IATA assigned WestJet Encore an airline code of "WR", which had previously been used by Royal Tongan Airlines.
+The International Air Transport Association, IATA, assigned WestJet Encore an airline code of "WR".

 Some WestJet Encore flights were new routes not served by the WestJet mainline carrier because there was insufficient traffic to support Boeing 737 flights.
 Other WestJet Encore flights increased frequencies on existing WestJet routes.
-WestJet Encore's service was initially limited to Western Canada, but in June 2014, the airline opened service in the Ontario between Toronto and Thunder Bay.
-It later began service on eastern routes centred on Toronto and Halifax.
+WestJet Encore's service was initially limited to Western Canada, but in June 2014, the airline opened service in Ontario between Toronto and Thunder Bay.
+It later began service on eastern routes centred on Toronto and Halifax, since discontinued.
 WestJet Encore moved into the international market in 2016, with flights serving Boston Logan Airport; Nashville International Airport was added the following year.